MEYERLAND PLAZA

 Houston, Texas

-The second major mall-type shopping center in The Bayou City was built as the centerpiece of the 2,700-unit Meyerland housing development.
+The Bayou City's second major shopping mall was built as the centerpiece of the 2,700-unit Meyerland housing development.
 MEYERLAND PLAZA, developed by George Meyer, was built on an 80-acre plot, located 6.7 miles southwest of the center city.
-The original retail center encompassed approximately 476,000 leasable square feet on a single level.
+The original retail center encompassed approximately 476,000 leasable square feet.
 There were twenty-seven store spaces.

 While several contemporary shopping malls had a tunnel and basement for shipping and receiving, the service area of MEYERLAND was situated on its roof.
 This made it similar to Miami's NORTHSIDE CENTER (1960) or New York City's KINGS PLAZA (1970).

-An official grand opening commenced at MEYERLAND PLAZA on October 31, 1957.
-"Around The Shopping World In 80 Acres" was officiated by Oscar Fitzallen Holcombe (Mayor of Houston), and George Meyer.
-They cut a ceremonial ribbon, which initiated the festivities.
+A 3-day grand opening gala commenced at MEYERLAND PLAZA on October 31, 1957.
+"Around the Shopping World in 80 Acres" was officiated by Oscar Fitzallen Holcombe (Mayor of Houston) and George Meyer.
+They cut a ceremonial ribbon, initiating the festivities.

-Events included flamenco and can-can performances and an ascension of "La Coquette," the hot air balloon used in the filming of Michael Todd's "Around The World In 80 Days."
-Over $15,000 dollars worth of prizes were also awarded.
+Events included shows by flamenco dancers, can-can dancers, Bozo the Clown and Koko & His Performing Pets.
+There were free kiddie rides.
+The highlight of the grand opening was the ascension of "La Coquette," the hot air balloon used in the filming of Michael Todd's "Around The World In 80 Days."
+Over $15,000 worth of prizes were also awarded.
 These included two 33-day around-the-world trips and a new 1958 Rambler automobile.

 MEYERLAND PLAZA was anchored by a 2-level (105,000 square foot), Houston-based Meyer Brothers, 2-level (64,100 square foot) J.C.
 Penney and a Wichita Falls, Texas-based White Stores.
 White Stores was a Western Auto-type mercantile with lines of home appliances, furniture, automotive accessories, toys and sporting goods.